 Innovation.
 While solid powders have been extensively used as feedstock for metal additive manufacturing (e.g. selective laser sintering and melting), our approach proposes to use of nanostructured powder and to exploit its nanoscale properties such as size-dependent melt-point suppression.
-The first property can reduce by 60% the processing temperature required for metal AM parts and increase its combability with thermoplastics for simultaneous printing of polymers and metals.
+This property can reduce by 50% the processing temperature required for metal AM parts and increase its combability with thermoplastics for simultaneous printing of polymers and metals.

 Key Related Publications:

 - Niauzorau, S., Kublik, N., Sharstniou, A., Sampath, V., Bandarenka, H., Azeredo, B., “Electroless Dealloying Of Thin-Film Nanocrystalline Au-Ag Alloys: Mechanisms Of Ligament Nucleation And Sources Of Its Synthesis Variability”, ACS Applied Materials & Interfaces, 14, 15, 17927-17939, 2